 The Scholarship: $1500

 The Application Process: Coding Dojo offers a limited number of partial scholarships for veterans participating in onsite bootcamps.
 A separate scholarship application is available after completing the general admission application.

-The Scholarship: 80% of tuition
+The Scholarship: Up to 70% of tuition

 Operation code has partnered with a number of coding bootcamps to offer military/veterans discounts: